DIZIVER/BS1FIT-Website/README.md

 ## Contact

-If you want to contact me you can reach me at my [Website](https://www.saurjya.in)
+If you want to contact us you can reach us at oue [Website](https://www.diziver.com)